Sushii64/Scratch-WiiU/README.md

 As this is in a very W.I.P state, you will encounter many bugs, crashes, and things that will just not work.

 **List of known limitations:**
-- Sound is not yet implemented
+- Sound is not yet implemented.
-- Performance on old 3DS starts to tank with many blocks running
 - There is no vector/svg sprite rendering.
-Images will only render if converted to bitmap beforehand, otherwise the sprite will show as a black square
+Images will only render if converted to bitmap beforehand, otherwise the sprite will show as a black square.
-- Images will only work if it's in .png or .jpg format
+- Images will only work if it's in .png or .jpg format.
-- If you have a bunch of large images, some may not load
+- If you have a bunch of large images, some may not load.
-- Images cannot be over 1024x1024 in resolution
-- Extensions (eg: pen and music extensions) are not yet supported
+- Extensions (eg: pen and music extensions) are not yet supported.
-- Some blocks may lead to crashing/unintended behavior (please open an issue if you know a block that's causing problems)
+- Some blocks may lead to crashing / unintended behavior.
+(Please open an issue if you know a block that's causing problems.)
+(Although, there's not a good way to tell if it's a problem with my bad C++ or something with the original project)

+## Todo list for Katie
+- ~~Learn C/C++ *wheeze*~~
+- Change the controls to work with the GamePad
+- Get a basic project running on Wii U
+    - Change code to do this
+    - Change building method
+- Detect another controller that's Player 1 and map those controls
+- Rewrite the images system due to the Wii U not needing special treatment

-## Unimplimented blocks
+## Unimplemented blocks
 - All say and think blocks
 - All Costume Effects
 - Cloud variables